julelang/manual/src/types/generics.md

 There are no restrictions; variadic parameters or recursive calls.
 It behaves like a normal function.

-No new keyword has been introduced to denote generic types, it is possible to add generic types with the syntax difference of an existing feature type aliases.

 ::: tip
 Generic types are also assumed to be local in-scope type aliases.
 Therefore, they can be used for type annotation in variable and similar definitions in scope.
 :::